keio

 EUi (European Info)

-By the European Union of EU (formerly EEC or EC), Mita Media Center was designated as a European Document Centre, the forerunner of European Info or EUi, in 1982.
-EUi holds collections of official documents including gazettes, journals, annual reports, statistics and books issued by the Publications Office of the European Union, as well as the official materials in Japanese, issued by the Public Relations Department (Press and Information Team) of the Delegation of the European Union to Japan.
-There are approximately 500 EUi around the world and 18 of them have been established at universities in Japan.
-Under its role of instilling an understanding of the EU throughout the community, EUi materials are widely available to the general public.
+By the European Union (formerly the EEC and EC), the Mita Media Center was designated as a European Documentation Centre--the predecessor of the European Info (EUi)--in 1982.
+EUi holds a collection of official documents issued by the Publications Office of the European Union, including gazettes, journals, annual reports, statistics, and books.
+It also provides access to official materials in Japanese issued by the Public Relations Department (Press and Information Team) of the Delegation of the European Union to Japan.
+There are approximately 500 EUi locations worldwide, 18 of which are established at universities in Japan.
+In its role of promoting understanding of the EU within the community, EUi materials are widely available to the general public.
 Visitors are required to present an ID at the Reception Counter for admission.
-We are sorry, we do not accept high school students or younger.
+We are sorry, but we do not accept high school students or younger.

 At Mita Media Center, official EU publications (mainly in English) collected to date are available on the 5th basement floor.
-The priodicals are arranged in alphabetical order by title, while the books are arranged according to their call numbers.
-To access EU materials not held by Mita Media Center, you may visit the National Diet Library or other EUi.
-Today many of the EU publications are available online.
-We strongly recommend referring to the official website of the EU.
+Periodicals are arranged in alphabetical order by title, while books are shelved according to their call numbers.
+To access EU materials not held by the Mita Media Center, you may visit the National Diet Library or another EUi.
+Today, many EU publications are also available online, and we strongly recommend referring to the official website of the EU.

 EU Materials Guide